eclipse-tractusx/digital-product-pass/dpp-tutorial/digital-twin-provision.md

 --header 'Content-Type: application/json'
 ```

-If everything works fine, then you have reached at the end of data provisioning guide.
+If everything works fine, then you have reached the end of data provisioning guide.

 Congratulations, you have successfully setup the data provider.
 It is now available and ready to exchange data in the dataspace.